 Broomhilda, the love interest, is also dumb, barely speaking beyond a few words of German and performing almost no action for herself.
 She is manhandled, groomed, dressed and undressed by others.
 The black woman is the complete victim and is the chattel not only of her white owner but also of her black lover.
 She has sufficient spirit to attempt escape but is unsuccessful.
 She is ineffective without her man.

-I wonder if ultimately this is a movie by a white man about white guilt.
-Tarantino sets up Django as the black Christ to redeem the sins of the white race.
+Looked at with clear eyes this is a movie by a white man about white guilt, in which Tarantino sets up Django as the black Christ to redeem the sins of the white race.